 Follow me on:

-Focusing on the Global North, his research engages with topics such as nature experiences, biodiversity protection, management of urban and peri-urban green, and wildlife.
-Arjen has published on a diverse range of theoretical approaches, including framing theory, social representation theory, and mosaic governance.
-He is associate editor for the BES Journal People & Nature and for Frontiers in Sustainable Cities.
+His research engages with topics such as nature experiences and cultural diversity, , visions and images of nature, self-governance, and biodiversity protection in urban and peri-urban green in the Global North and Latin America.
+Arjen has published on a diverse range of theoretical approaches, including framing theory, social representation theory, values of nature, and mosaic governance.
+He is associate editor for the scientific journals People & Nature from the British Ecological Society, on relational values of nature.

 Current projects focus on the role of citizens in transformations towards sustainability ("Citizens for Biodiversity"), the importance of relational thinking for Nature Based Solutions (introducing the concept of "Nature Based Thinking"), "in-between-spaces" as boundary object for nature experiences for young people and underprivileged groups ("VIVA-PLAN" and "Planning with Youth"), The legitimacy on nature conservation practices (“Natuurbeleid Betwist”) and the effects of digitalisation on nature experiences ("Digital Conservation").
 Arjen explicitly aims for social impact through collaborations with stakeholders in transdisciplinary research, policy evaluations, advice, workshops and presentations for e.g. EU, European cities, Natuurmonumenten, IVN and other NGOs, Ministry of Agriculture, Nature Conservation and Food security and local citizens and communities.

 Arjen teaches "People in forest and nature conservation", on people's moral, relational and active engagements with nature (FNP-24806) within the Bachelor and Master Forest and Nature Conservation (BBN & MFN).
 In his home-town Utrecht, he has initiated several green initiatives to reconnect children and nature.
 Arjen is a member of the jury for Trouw Duurzame-100.